TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 So how do you fit 16 channels 🗜 into the 192kHz the chip supports?
 Well, you don't, as I mentioned before, there are two chips. <br>
 But wait, this still leaves 8 channels, so how do you do this?
 Well, 48Khz is for two channels, math tells us that `2 * 4 = 8` and that `48 * 4 = 192` that means it can fit, with some tinkering 🤔.

-Okay, enought guessing: it would seem that Ultranet basically is AES3 running at 192Khz with the 8 channels multiplexed together.
+Okay, enough guessing: it would seem that Ultranet basically is AES3 running at 192Khz with the 8 channels multiplexed together.

 ![Ultranet frame structure](diagrams/ultranet-block-structure.drawio.png "Ultranet frame structure")